rust-lang/rfcs/text/0000-feature-metadata-doc-cfg.md

 """
 ```

-This RFC will also enable a `[tools.rustdoc]` table where existing configuration
+This RFC will also allow a `[tools.rustdoc]` table where existing configuration
-can be specified
+can be specified:

 ```toml
 # Cargo.toml